RecipesLearn

 BBQ Sauce-Flavored Beef Jerky: Recipe & Guide

-A traditional BBQ sauce already features most of the common ingredients found in common jerky marinades.
+BBQ sauce features most of the common ingredients found in common jerky marinades.
+It's an easy way to add flavor and humectants needed for good jerky.

 What Type of Meat to Use for Beef Jerky